-As part of the Black History Awareness series at Ryerson, the Viola Desmond Awards and Bursary showcase talent from students, staff and faculty while raising awareness of the diverse and little-known stories and contributions of past and present Women of African descent in the building of Canada.
-The awards and bursary are celebrated annually at the Viola Desmond Day Awards Celebration.
+As part of the Black History Awareness series at Ryerson, the Viola Desmond Awards and Bursary event is hosted annually by the Office of the Vice-President, Equity and Community Inclusion to showcase talent from students, staff and faculty while raising awareness of the diverse and little-known stories and contributions of past and present Women of African descent in the building of Canada.

 Viola Davis Desmond (1914 –1965) was an African-Nova Scotian involved in one of the most publicized incidents of racial discrimination in Nova Scotian and Canadian history.